sensu-plugins/documentation/development/developer_guidelines.md

 ### Changelog
 The change log should follow the format listed [here](http://keepachangelog.com/).

 ## Dependency Management
-Dependencies (ruby gems, packages, etc) and other requirements should be declared in the header of the plugin/handler file.
-Try to use the standard library or the same dependencies as other plugins to keep the stack as small as possible.
-If you have questions about using a specific gem feel free to ask.

-## Dependency Management
 Dependencies (ruby gems, packages, etc) and other requirements should be declared in the header of the plugin.
 Try to use the standard library or the same dependencies as other plugins to keep the stack as small as possible.
 Questions about using a specific gem feel can be opened as issues on Github or feel free to ask the mailing list.